Plasma Module

 The Plasma Module includes a specialized numerical method for modeling CCP with significantly faster computation times than traditional methods.
 Instead of solving in the time domain, the periodic steady-state solution is computed by adding an extra dimension to the underlying mathematical equations.
 This extra dimensional equation represents one RF cycle and enforces periodic boundary conditions.
 This avoids having to solve for tens or hundreds of thousands of RF cycles, which typically takes a long time before the plasma reaches the periodic steady-state solution.
 This approach maintains all the nonlinearity of the model while dramatically reducing computation time.

-A close-up view of the Plasma Conductivity Coupling settings and a microwave plasma source model in the Graphics window.
+A close-up view of the Electron Heat Source settings and a microwave plasma source model in the Graphics window.

 Multiphysics Interface for Modeling Microwave Plasmas

 The Microwave Plasma multiphysics interface2 is used to study discharges that are sustained by electromagnetic waves (wave-heated discharge).
-When you select this interface, a Plasma interface and an Electromagnetic Waves interface are automatically generated, as well as multiphysics couplings.
+When this interface is selected, a Plasma interface and an Electromagnetic Waves interface are automatically generated, as well as multiphysics couplings.
 The Plasma Conductivity Coupling feature couples the plasma conductivity to the Electromagnetic Waves interface, and the Electron Heat Source feature couples the resulting electron heating back to the Plasma interface.
 The electromagnetic waves are solved for in the frequency domain and the plasma is solved for in the time domain.

 1. Requires the AC/DC Module